cjyang-work/cjyang-work.github.io/_posts/2021-4-19-magicdesign.md

 ---

 ## Short introduction
-Welcome to the homepage for `magicdesign`!
+Welcome to :star2: `magicdesign` :star2:!

 MAGIC (Multiparental Advanced Generation Inter-Cross) is a highly recombined population of multiple founders.
 MAGIC population is a versatile genetic resource for quantitative trait locus (QTL) mapping, fine-mapping, GxE dissection, genomic prediction, breeding and many more.
 Please check [this](https://doi.org/10.1038/s41437-020-0336-6) out for an in-depth review of MAGIC.

-:star2: `magicdesign` is an R package devoted to creating and testing MAGIC population designs via simulations.
+`magicdesign` is an R package devoted to creating and testing MAGIC population designs via simulations.
 Click [here](https://cjyang-sruc.github.io/magicdesign_vignette) for detailed instructions on installation and usage.

-:sparkles: `magicdesignee` is a Shiny app that runs `magicdesign` in its backend.
-No experience in R is required, all that is needed is [this](https://magicdesign.shinyapps.io/magicdesignee/)!

 ## Frequently asked questions (FAQs)
 <details>